Skip to main content

 AVS search caching

-In addition to geometric caching, AVS directs searches to the node most likely to have the index cached.
+In addition to geometric caching, Aerospike Vector Search (AVS) directs searches to the node most likely to have the index cached.
 This prevents additional network hops on queries and further improves performance.

 Geometric allocation

-The HNSW index is cached on the AVS nodes based on the location of each neighborhood layer.
-This is accomplished using the Voronoi technique, which allocates metric space based on the distance between the vectors in the neighborhood layer.
-This approach allows for a cache distribution that can scale effectively both horizontally and vertically.
+The HNSW index is cached on AVS nodes based on the location of each neighborhood layer using a k-means distribution algorithm known as the Voronoi technique.
+This establishes "centroids" for different areas of the cache, and caches neighborhoods of the index that are close to one another.
+With this approach, a cache distribution can scale effectively both horizontally and vertically.

 image